BBC Radio 2: "The Nation's Favourite" – 1996 onwards

 As well as having most listeners nationally, it ranks first in many regions above local radio stations.
 BBC Radio 2 played to 27% of the available audience in 2006.

 In February 2007, Radio 2 recruited Jeff Smith, director of UK and International programming at Napster and a former head of music at Radio 1, as its new head of music.
 Smith joined the network on 26 March.

 In the first quarter of 2011, Radio 2 was part of an efficiency review conducted by John Myers.
 His role, according to Andrew Harrison, the chief executive of RadioCentre, was "to identify both areas of best practice and possible savings."

-On 29 July 2013, Radio 2 changed its "sonic logo" for the first time in 15 years, replacing the one composed by US jingle company Groove Worx with a new seven-note melody composed by British composer and producer Jem Godfrey.
+On 29 July 2013, Radio 2 changed its "sonic logo" for the first time in 15 years, replacing the one composed by US jingle company GrooveWorx with a new seven-note melody composed by British composer and producer Jem Godfrey.
 This coincided with the launch of a new jingle package produced by Godfrey in association with Wisebuddah Productions, marking Radio 2's second new package in as many years.

 Radio 2 has run several "pop-up" DAB services to cover special events, the first being BBC Radio 2 Eurovision, providing coverage of the Eurovision Song Contest 2014.
 The station returned in 2015 for coverage of that year's contest.
 Others include BBC Radio 2 Country covering the C2C: Country to Country festival and BBC Radio 2 50s, a service dedicated to music programmes covering the 1950s.

 During 2018, Radio 2 had numerous presenter reshuffles.
-In May, long-time drivetime host Simon Mayo was joined by evening DJ Jo Whiley in a new format.
+In May, drivetime host Simon Mayo was joined by evening DJ Jo Whiley in a new format.
 The move proved unpopular with listeners, and by October 2018, Mayo announced his intention to leave the station, later adding that this was so he could help launch the new classical music radio station Scala Radio in March 2019, and would continue his Radio 5 Live film review programme.
 Mayo and Whiley's last show together was broadcast on 20 December 2018, while Whiley moved back to her evening slot, with Mayo's final show on Radio 2 broadcast on 21 December.
 Sara Cox was later announced as the new drivetime host, starting on 14 January 2019.